Artist Statement

 Recognition and Exhibitions

-2026 — UNFIXED, Ambrose Creatives (online exhibition)
+2026 — UNFIXED, Ambrose Creatives — Visit the online exhibition

 2026 — NOCKNOCK Art Fair, Amsterdam